Search Programs

 Pennsylvania Western University offers an associate degree in veterinary technology, preparing students to enter this exciting field as entry-level veterinary technicians.
 Students in this program will study laws about animal care.
 They will also learn about animal anatomy, diseases, and behavior, along with best practices for practice management, recordkeeping, and animal handling.

 Upon completing the program, students will be eligible to sit for the Veterinary Technician National Exam.
-With initial CVTEA accreditation earned in 2021, first-time VTNE pass rates are not yet available.
+With initial CVTEA accreditation earned in 2021, the first-time VTNE pass rates between 2021 and 2023 were 53%.

 - Location: California, PA